AdrienneGast/BearDepredation/FR-IT/README.md

 Another check with openstreet map after rasterizing was done.

 6. **ROADS**
-    1. From [overpass turbo](https://overpass-turbo.eu/) and frome the [code information](https://wiki.openstreetmap.org/wiki/Key:highway), for the Pyrenees we extract :
+    1. From [overpass turbo](https://overpass-turbo.eu/) and from the [code information](https://wiki.openstreetmap.org/wiki/Key:highway), for the Pyrenees we extract :
                             * footway, path,
                             * track,
                             * motorway, trunk, primary, secondary, tertiary, unclassified, road